Love French Food

 Footer

-Here at Love French Food we love the diversity of individual people, religions, and cultures of the world.
+Here at Love French Food, we love the diversity of individual people, religions, and cultures of the world.
 We celebrate the kindness of so many, something that is easy to miss.
-We try to step softly on our earth as it supports such an amazing array of creatures and landscapes that we want future peoples to enjoy.
-We financially support WCK (World Central Kitchen), Toronto Humane Society, Birds Canada, Nature Canada, The Heart and Stroke Foundation Of Canada, and our local London, Ontario Hospitals.
+We try to step softly on our earth as it supports an amazing array of creatures and landscapes that we want future people to enjoy.
+We financially support WCK (World Central Kitchen), Toronto Humane Society, Birds Canada, Nature Canada, The Heart and Stroke Foundation of Canada, and our local Hospitals.